History 3851F/G - Capitalism and the Law

 Any usage of artificial intelligence or language generation or translation applications by students to complete assigned work for this course must be approved by the instructor and noted by the student in the submitted work itself.
 Writing text and then feeding it into a computer application to improve or translate your own words, changing a few words, and then submitting this text as if it was your own constitutes plagiarism.
 You must compose text, choose words, construct logic flow, structure sentences and paragraphs to organize, synthesize, interpret information with your own mind.
 When you borrow language or ideas from another person or from a machine this must be acknowledged with quotation marks and/or citations.

 Students are expected to schedule appointments and other responsibilities around class time.
-To be excused from discussion participation or mooting assignments due to temporary illness or one-time unavoidable scheduling conflict, contact me directly via email.

 COLLEGE AND UNIVERSITY WIDE ACADEMIC POLICIES: